The exciting convenience experienced in online schools isn’t free from varying challenges.

 Take your notes, even though you can get back to the video later on.

-Your learning style can’t be dependent on classmates.
+Your learning style can’t be dependent on your classmates.

 Insist on taking your note.
 It allows you to pay more attention as you do that.